 Charles Darwin On The Origin of Species, London, Wordsworth Press, 1859/1998

-On The Origin of Species is not a dog book per se, but a is must on any reading list.
-Darwin was a dog lover and writes a lot about them.
+On The Origin of Species is not a dog book per se, but it is a must on any reading list.
+Darwin was a dog lover and wrote a lot about them.
 I am ashamed to say that I did not read this in its entirety until very recently and I was rivetted.
 Darwin’s vast knowledge, accrued a century and a half before the canine genome was sequenced went a long way towards proving his theories, is truly awe-inspiring.
 His style is extremely personable – almost like a fireside chat.

 Jean Donaldson, The Culture Clash, James & Kenneth Publishers, 1996